BENEFITS OF MEDIATION

 A better plan for your family.

-You can participate in mediation before or after anyone files anything in court and so initiates litigation.
+You can participate in mediation before or after anyone files anything in court and so starts the steps in litigation.
 Between the date of filing and the date of your first or second court hearing, you may resolve all or most issues through mediation.
 In most cases it is best to get some advice from an attorney even if you expect to resolve everything through mediation.

 This site is for informational purposes only.
 Nothing here should be construed as legal advice.